socallinuxexpo/scale-network/switch-configuration/README.md

 apt-get install libnet-interface-perl
 ```

+Some scripts have additional dependencies...
+The POD for each script is the most current information.
+There's also documentation of the scripts in config/scripts/README.md that should be reviewed.
+There are also extensive comments in most of the scripts in that directory.
+When in doubt, use the source, Luke.

 # Firmware

-The latest version of the firmware can be downloaded from `s3`
+The latest version of the firmware can be downloaded from `dhcp-01.delong.com`

 ## Models